 Each lesson follows a standard structure.
 The lessons start with a story about two fictional characters, Emily and Logan.
+(The names chosen were the second most common male and female Idaho birth names in 2007, the year our fictitious characters were born.
+When we wrote this, the characters would have been about 12 years old, the approximate age this was written for).
 Their story develops throughout the entire program (both Wildlife and Water Habitats) to introduce each successive lesson and its essential questions, to keep youth reader interest, and to weave together the concepts.
 For each lesson, five parts follow every narrative opening: